daily-demos/daily-samples-js/samples/daily-prebuilt/sticky-positioning/README.md

 Once you have a Daily room and have the demo open in your browser of choice, enter the Daily room URL into the form.
 ![Home screen before joining the call](./assets/home.png)

 Join the room and scroll to see how the video "sticks" to the top.
-This is due to the `display: sticky;` setting in the CSS styles.
+This is a result of the `display: sticky;` setting in the CSS styles.

 ![Home screen after joining the call and before scrolling](./assets/incall.png)